utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

     > You can also import an API definition from a code repository.
 Learn more about [importing and exporting](/docs/getting-started/importing-and-exporting-data/).

 1. Confirm the name, format, and what you would like your data to import as.

+    > Select **View Import Settings** for more configuration options.
+These options will vary depending on your API specification.

 1. Select **Import** to bring your data into Postman.

-    > Select **View Import Settings** for more configuration options.
-These options will differ depending on your API specification.

 ## Importing multi-file API definitions